CAAPIM/demo-gateway/README.md

 # demo-gateway-repo
-Use this repository to boot up a demo container gateway to test out the developer plugin.
+Use this repository to boot up a demo container gateway to test out the Gateway Developer plugin.

 # About
 This is a demo repository to you can use as an existing gateway to export from in the instruction guide: [Getting Started with the Developer Plugin](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/1.-Getting-Started-with-the-Developer-Plugin)